dkhundley/dkhundley-study-guides/aws-ai-practitioner.md

 - **Amazon Rekognition**: This AI service is designed to make sense of things in images.
 - **Amazon Forecast**: This service is designed to make sense of time-series data.
 For example, you might have a bunch of data about customer purchasing patterns from the last several years.
 You can feed that information to this service, and it will provide a prediction on what future purchasing patterns might look like.
 - **Amazon Lex**:

+### AWS SageMaker
+While we covered all the managed services in the previous section, SageMaker is AWS's "catch all" service for doing things at a lower level with far more control.
+Granted, it also requires an additional skill level since most of how you interact with this service requires an understanding of the Python coding language.